Muttiah Muralitharan: Early years and personal life

 Muralitharan was born 17 April 1972 to a Hill Country Tamil Hindu family in Kandy, Sri Lanka, the eldest of the four sons to Sinnasamy Muttiah and Lakshmi.
 Muralitharan's father, Sinnasamy Muttiah, runs a successful biscuit-making business.
 Muralitharan's paternal grandfather, Periyasamy Sinasamy, came from South India to work in the tea plantations of central Sri Lanka in 1920.
 Sinasamy later returned to the country of his birth with his daughters and settled in Tiruchirappalli, Tamil Nadu, India.
 However, his sons, including Muralitharan's father Muttiah, remained in Sri Lanka.

 When he was nine years old, Muralitharan was sent to St. Anthony's College, Kandy, a private school run by Benedictine monks.
 He began his cricketing career as a medium pace bowler but on the advice of his school coach, Sunil Fernando, he took up off-spin when he was fourteen years old.
 He soon impressed and went on to play for four years in the school First XI.
 In those days he played as an all-rounder and batted in the middle order.
 In his final two seasons at St Anthony's College he took over one hundred wickets and in 1990–91 was named as the 'Bata Schoolboy Cricketer of the Year'.

 After leaving school he joined Tamil Union Cricket and Athletic Club and was selected for the Sri Lanka A tour of England in 1991.
 He played in five games but failed to capture a single wicket.
 On his return to Sri Lanka he impressed against Allan Border's Australian team in a practice game and then went on to make his Test debut at R. Premadasa Stadium in the Second Test match of the series.

 When his grandfather died at the age of 104 in July 2004, Muralitharan returned home from Asia Cup to attend his funeral.
 Periyasamy Sinasamy's first wish to see Muralitharan claiming the world record for the most Test wickets was realised (passing the record set by Courtney Walsh), but not his desire to live to see his grandson married.
 Muralitharan's grandmother had died one month earlier at the age of 97.
 Muralitharan's manager, Kushil Gunasekera, stated that "Murali's family is closely knit and united.
 They respect traditional values.
 The late grandfather enjoyed a great relationship with Murali."

 Muralitharan married Madhimalar Ramamurthy, a Chennai native, on 21 March 2005.
 Madhimalar is the daughter of the late Dr S. Ramamurthy of Malar Hospitals, and his wife Dr Nithya Ramamurthy.
 Their first child, Naren, was born in January 2006.

-Muttiah Muralitharan holds Overseas Citizenship of India (OCI) and he does not need a visa for travelling to India.
+Muralitharan holds Overseas Citizenship of India and he does not need a visa for travelling to India.
 According to his manager, Kushil Gunasekera, Muralitharan qualifies for this status because his family originates from India.
-Muttiah announced on 3 April 2011 that he was retiring from all sport.